BRISINGR-01/Maths/README.md

 # Maths

-Projects which are rather math related
+Projects from Academic Preparation at Fontys